AdityaDarji/zylentrix_task/README.md

 ##  Features
 - Fetches data from `https://jsonplaceholder.typicode.com/posts`.
 - Displays post titles grouped by `userId`.
+Showing posts by userId rather than just titles and description for better user experience.
 - Shows a **loading indicator** (`CircularProgressIndicator`) while fetching data.
 - Handles API errors gracefully and displays an error message if fetching fails.
 - Uses **MVVM architecture** with `ChangeNotifier`.
 - Clean and structured code with a **separate API service and ViewModel**.
 - Proper network error handling when offline

 ##  Technologies Used
 - **Flutter** (Latest version)
 - **Dart**